fedor-rusak/vacancy-explorer/DevelopmentComments.md

 Looks like super over-engineered way to check some pieces of http response.

 Yet it makes test code shorter, so maybe it has some practical benefits for now.

+### Validation research

+I checked existing best practices for implementing input validation.

+I saw Hibernate Validator, JSR-303, another set of annotation for Spring.

+Maybe those approaches are worth for huge amount of validation.
+But in my case simple if-block is good enough.